ParsleyJ/Petris/README.md

 S : use power

-Y : change power (only in game over menu)
+Y : change power (only in Game Over menu)

 T : change "theme" (only in game)